mfigurski80/NTPeek/README.md

 2) Clicking on 'New Integration', and filling out the form as you wish (although we do recommend setting the name to NTPeek and using the [official NTPeek Integration logo](https://www.notion.so/image/https%3A%2F%2Fs3-us-west-2.amazonaws.com%2Fpublic.notion-static.com%2F9e0bc46d-c5eb-44d6-b1cb-c3542b4d08c0%2Ftenor.gif?id=170a6e36-bec1-44fa-906e-fe06c92f4e8e&table=bot&userId=d9f1afdc-e094-4675-bbb2-e8b8dd390e8e&cache=v2).
 Make sure to select the correct 'Associated Workspace'.
 Notably, the current version needs only read permission.

-3) Saving the result 'Internal Integration Token' -- you can pass it as the first positional argument when calling the tool from the command line
+3) Saving the result 'Internal Integration Token' into a `NOTION_SECRET` environment variable

+4) Find the default database you want to use within notion.
+Get its ID (long string in url) and save into a `NOTION_DEFAULT_DB` environment variable

-You can install Notion Database Peek by downloading the pre-compiled binary from the releases tab in Github and selecting the architecture/os that corresponds to your machine.
-Remember to add the binary to your path.
+You can install Notion Database Peek by downloading the pre-compiled binary from the releases tab in Github and selecting the architecture/os that corresponds to your machine

 ## Tailoring to Custom Database